xoofx/xoofx.github.io/_posts/2017-02-14-stark-language-design-part-2-packages-and_modules.md

 - a public type is declared only in a specific public module
 - a public module is declared only in a specific package

+Also an important difference is the `import` inside types/functions/traits files: Unlike in Rust, an **import defined in a file is local to the file** (this is similar to how C# is working with namespaces) except for the module file `module.sk`.

+As we explained earlier, only the `module.sk` is sharing its imports with other files in its folder.
+It means also that you can't `public import` from types/functions/traits files : This is the responsibility of the `module.sk`.

 ## Declare an `extern package`

 The `extern package` directive allows to explicit in the code the dependencies to a specific package.
 Note that it doesn't say which version of the package we are looking for (this will be stored in the package descriptions)